penguinpatroller/Arduino_CSU_2019/README.md

 lcd.backlight();
 ```

-  To your void setup.
 To print on the LCD screen, use:

   `lcd.print("your message here!")`

 ## Using Temperature Sensor
 We will be using a *DHT-11* temperature sensor for this project.
 To use it, we will be using a library written by Adafruit, to easily read temperature and humidity values from the sensor.
-This library can be downloaded by searching **DHT Sensor Library** in the Arduino's Library Manager.
+This library can be downloaded by searching **DHT Sensor Library** in the [Arduino's Library Manager](https://github.com/penguinpatroller/Arduino_CSU_2019#how-to-use-library-manager).
 The publishers name should be *Adafruit*.
 After installing this library, add:

 `#include "DHT.h"`